-Hoyas are easy to propagate in soil and in water.
+Hoyas are easy to propagate in soil or water.
 Simply take cuttings from a healthy Hoya obovata plant, remove the lower leaves from the stem, and place the exposed nodes in water or soil.
 The nodes can be found at the spots where the leaves grow from the stem.
-If you are propagating in soil, ensure that the soil is kept moist until the new plant is established.
+If you are propagating in soil, keep the soil moist until the new plant is established.

 Potting and Repotting Hoya Obovata

 Hoya obovata does not require regular repotting and can tolerate being slightly rootbound.
-In fact, rootbound hoya plants are more likely to bloom.
+Rootbound hoya plants are more likely to bloom.
 Repotting your hoya obovata every two to three years should suffice.

-These trailing plants do well in a variety of different pots, but you should ensure that the pot has a drainage hole at the bottom to prevent waterlogged soil and root rot.
+These trailing plants do well in a variety of different pots, but the pot must have a drainage hole at the bottom to prevent waterlogged soil and root rot.

 Terracotta pots tend to be a popular choice for hoya obovata plants because the weight of the pot helps to offset the weight of the plant as it matures, but any type of pot with adequate drainage is appropriate.